hashicorp/vault-hcp-lib/README.md

 ## Usage

-This library is currently built into Vault and can be used by a Vault CLI client.
+The HCP Vault library is built into the Vault binary and accessed through the Vault CLI client.

+To connect and authenticate to your HCP Vault, use `vault hcp connect`:

 ```sh
 $ vault hcp connect